JacqsLabz/Sims4-Skye-Story/1-GettingStarted/00-index.md

 Oh good, he's firty and she's on drugs... -.-'

 ![](05-30-22_7-28-07%C2%A0AM.png)
-I managed to score some stuff to expand her garden
+I managed to score some seeds while out & about, so I expanded the garden.

 ![](05-30-22_7-32-35%C2%A0AM.png)
 And Hannah grew up!